 1) Possible Hip Dysplasia.
 In 2011, a study by the National Resource Center on Child and Health Safety (NRC) and the American Academy of Pediatrics (AAP) concluded that swaddling can increase the risks of “serious health outcomes” and they concluded that “swaddling is not necessary or recommended” in any childcare setting*.
 Those serious health outcomes concluded that swaddling had long carried a known risk of hip dysplasia.
 Hip dysplasia used to be very common until swaddling went out of fashion in the 80’s.
 These new recommendations by the AAP were meant mainly for daycare centers but were otherwise mostly ignored and we see at least 10 new swaddle products on the market each year.

 3) Baby cannot find fist.
 Before babies cry from possibly being over-hungry, babies show us they’re ready to eat now by sucking or licking a fist.
 We cannot see this if baby cannot reach the fist.
 Unrestricted movement includes finding the fist easily (which is really the only way that new babies will ever “self-soothe”).
-If you must swaddle to calm a baby who is already crying but is not hungry, consider a hands-up swaddle position so you can see when baby is hungry.
+If you must swaddle to calm a baby who is already crying but is not hungry, consider a hands-up feeding cue swaddle position so you can see when baby is hungry or so that they may soothe themselves a bit when they’ve been fed but still want to suck.
+I highly recommend a stretchy cotton-spandex blend rather than the pure cotton used in the video I linked.

-6) Though swaddling helps babies sleep more deeply, that deep, long sleep is associated with increased risk of sudden infant death.
-Swaddling is not needed or helpful if baby is kept close to mother and breastfeeds with skin-to-skin contact.
-Breastfeeding itself is proven to soothe babies and help them get to sleep much better than swaddling can.
+6) Though swaddling helps babies sleep more deeply.
+A deeper, longer sleep is associated with increased risk of sudden infant death.
+Swaddling is not needed or helpful if baby is kept close to the body-feeding parent with skin-to-skin contact.
+Breastfeeding/Chestfeeding itself is proven to soothe newborn babies and help them get to sleep much better than swaddling can.
+Though there will be times when you’ll want to put baby down and have a break.
+Just make sure you’re swaddling as safely as you can.

 We have a long fear that baby will self-harm if not restricted.
 We have a fear that baby will move about and not just sleep.
 We have a fear that baby will somehow escape.
 And we have a deep-seated belief that babies must be contained and as well as that, babies need STUFF to help them sleep.